astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 ---
-title: "Deploy to Astronomer via the CLI"
+title: "Deploy DAGs Using the Astronomer CLI"
-navTitle: "Deploy Code"
+navTitle: "Deploy DAGs via CLI"
-description: "How to push code to your Airflow Deployment on Astronomer via the Astronomer CLI."
+description: "How to push DAGs to your Airflow Deployment on Astronomer using the Astronomer CLI."
 ---

 ## Overview

-If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy code to an Airflow Deployment on Astronomer Enterprise.
+If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy your DAGs to an Airflow Deployment on Astronomer.

-This guide provides the setup steps for deploying code to Astronomer using the Astronomer CLI.
+This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.
+In this workflow, DAGs are built directly into a Docker image and pushed to a given Airflow Deployment on Astronomer.

-For those looking to automate the deploy process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).
+For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).

+Alternatively, you can configure an external NFS volume for DAG deployment, which does not require rebuilding your Docker image.
+For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).

 > **Note:** We recommend that all users test their code locally via the Astronomer CLI before pushing it to an Airflow Deployment on Astronomer.
 For guidelines on developing locally, refer to [CLI Quickstart](/docs/enterprise/v0.25/develop/cli-quickstart/).

 ## Prerequisites

-In order to push up code to a Deployment on Astronomer, you must have:
+In order to push up DAGs to a Deployment on Astronomer, you must have:

 * [The Astronomer CLI](/docs/enterprise/v0.25/develop/cli-quickstart/) installed.
 * An Astronomer platform at `app.BASEDOMAIN`.